Poikilos/integratoredu/README.md

 ## Known Issues
 ~=low-priority
 ?=needs verification in current git version
+* trim values after loading (for example, family_id may contain spaces in quoted YAML string)
+* (!) keep only earliest time for date, so doesn't add multiple charges to family for same day if entered multiple times accidentally
 * can't load defaults using new use of scoping in has_setting
 * for attendance user, can view reports, but can't select field, and app shows link to select time (even though stated_time, the override for it, is not present) instead of noticing missing override and not showing field name as link
 * implement a way to change the date (and make sure file is moved and cache is modified)